tirsdag 30. juni 2020

 With the release of director Pete Docter´s (delayed)

-movie Soul last year, it was a perfect synergy to talk about this movie.
+movie Soul in late 2020, it was a perfect synergy to talk about this movie.
 Between Pixar´s Dark Age and Sequel phase came a certain movie which turned out to be a brief Comeback Hit.
 And that is Inside Out.
 It turned to be both a creative and commercial success for Pixar, earning $ 356,461,711 Domestically and $ 857,611,174 Worldwide.
 It did well with reviewers too, as it was labeled for being a comeback for Pixar.
 The film grossed $90.4 million in its first weekend, making it the highest opening for an original title at the time.
 Accumulating over $857 million in Worldwide Box Office revenue in 2015.
 Making it the seventh-highest-grossing film of 2015.
 The film received several awards, including a BAFTA Award, Golden Globe Award, Critics' Choice Award, Annie Award, Satellite Award, and Academy Award for Best Animated Feature.

 I love to spit fire, so